maidsafe/safe_network/README.md

 Use the `open-metrics` feature flag on the node / client to start an [OpenMetrics](https://github.com/OpenObservability/OpenMetrics/) exporter.
 The metrics are served via a webserver started at a random port.
 Check the log file / stdout to find the webserver URL, `Metrics server on http://127.0.0.1:xxxx/metrics`

 The metrics can then be collected using a collector (for e.g. Prometheus) and the data can then be imported into any visualization tool (for e.g., Grafana) to be further analyzed.
 Refer to this [Guide](./metrics/README.md) to easily setup a dockerized Grafana dashboard to visualize the metrics.

+## Contributing

+Please feel free to clone and modify this project.
+Pull requests are welcome.

+## Conventional Commits

+We follow the [Conventional Commits](https://www.conventionalcommits.org/) specification for all commits.
+Make sure your commit messages adhere to this standard.

+## License

+This Safe Network repository is licensed under the General Public License (GPL), version 3 ([LICENSE](LICENSE) http://www.gnu.org/licenses/gpl-3.0.en.html).